drajer-health/uds-plus/input/pagecontent/spec.md

 * The Data Source SHALL support the [FHIR Base URL]/Group/[id]/$export as per the Bulk Data Access IG.

-* The Data Source SHALL support the resources and profiles identified in the [Data Source Capability Statement]()
+* The Data Source SHALL support the resources and profiles identified in the [Data Source Capability Statement](CapabilityStatement-uds-plus-data-source.html)

 * The Data Source SHALL support the [FHIR Base URL]/Group/[id]/$export using the _since parameter as per the Bulk Data Access IG.

 * The Data Source SHALL support the [FHIR Base URL]/Group/[id]/$export using the _type parameter as per the Bulk Data Access IG.

+* The Data Source SHALL export the data for the reporting year following the code systems, value sets and rules outlined in the UDS Manual for the specific reporting year.

+**NOTE:** The filtering of resources for the reporting year will be performed based on the patient and visit qualification rules within the UDS Manual for the reporting year.

 * The Data Source SHALL support the SMART on FHIR Backend Services Authorization as outlined in the previous sections.